 America 250 commemorates the signing of the Declaration of Independence in 1776.
 In 2026, the residents of Signal Mountain, Walden, and Hamilton County can all celebrate America's birthday together.
 The Walden's Ridge Civic League (WRCL) has the honor of hosting the mountaintop community because the organization has served all of Walden's Ridge for 105 years.

-After the commemorative ceremonies, the celebration continues out of doors.
-Educational booths will give you a chance to pick up more information about the subjects briefly mentioned in the opening program.
-Take a good look at the new floor constructed over the historic Boy Scout Cabin foundation by an Eagle Scout candidate.
-SAR members in uniform or in colonial-period attire will offer musket firing demonstrations periodically.
+a chance to pick up more information about the subjects briefly mentioned in the opening program and other interesting subjects.
+Be sure to see the new floor constructed over the historic Boy Scout Cabin foundation by

 As you enjoy live music from the bluegrass bands, kids of all ages can play games and ride the hay wagon.
 The inflatables invite enthusiastic jumping juniors.
 Buy a balloon and some good food (BBQ ribs!) and beverages.
 Find a seat to watch the small children play in the sand pile or on the playground.
 Admire the Antique Cars on display.
 Be sure

-before SAR concludes the
+SAR concludes the

 evening with a musket salute as